 Fee of Joining a Fitness Club per Month: 30.12 Euros

-International or local students are being given concessions on transport, cinema tickets and on entry tickets of recreational and historical venues.
-The students can use their university identity cards to avail student concessions.
+International or local students will get student concessions on transportation, cinema tickets and entry tickets to recreational and historical places.
+Students can use their university ID cards to get student concessions.

 Per Month Expenses of an International Student Residing in Austria: